If you're serious about cooking

 When stainless steel and wood are your leading materials, a custom stainless steel-clad rangehood is one way to continue the look.
 The large extractor was positioned to hide immovable power feed holes and ducting.

-When it comes to your kitchen helpers, there's semi-integrated – and then there's fully integrated.
-Don't like the cluttered look of appliances?
-Close the cabinet door on them
+When it comes to your appliances, there's semi-integrated – and there's fully integrated.
+Don't like appliance clutter?
+Close the cabinet door

 Upmarket natural materials and a strong sense of symmetry achieve a restful workspace